-- 1. Run your u.achieve audit: Before any advising meeting, you should run your audit.
+- 1. Run your U.achieve audit: Before any advising meeting, you should run your audit.
 You can always be monitoring your academic progress through u.achieve.
-The Graduate School has provided this guide for using u.achieve.
+The Graduate School has provided this guide for using U.achieve.
 An important note is that in order for u.achieve to be most useful, students will need to declare their specializations so required coursework can populate. - 2.
 Map your own academic plan: Students are encouraged to chart their own academic plans.
 Some tools to help you design and plan for your time in MIM include: - a.
-Suggested academic plans for each specialization: See pages 12-14 for suggested plans for full-time students based on each specialization.
-These plans account for requirements, pre-requisites, and the known schedule for offering each course. - b. iSchool Two-Year Course Plan: Here students can find when the core and specialization required courses will be offered.
-Electives are not listed, as they are ever-changing. - i.
-MIM Two-Year Course Plan: This is similar, but only for the MIM program. - c.
-Testudo: Testudo is the Schedule of Classes where students can see which courses (including electives) will be offered in the next semester.
+Suggested academic plans for each focus area or specialization: See the Focus Area and Specializations sections of the handbook for suggested plans for full-time students.
+These plans account for requirements, pre-requisites, and the anticipated schedule for offering each course. - b.
+MIM Two-Year Course Plan: Here students can find the anticipated offerings for MIM courses.
+While it is not a guarantee, we do our best to maintain updated information. - c.
+Testudo: Tesudo is the Schedule of Classes where students can see which courses (including electives) will be offered in the next semester.
 This is where registration happens as well. - 3.
-Review degree requirements: Review all degree requirements, as listed in the specialization checklists on the iSchool website.
+Review degree requirements: Review all degree requirements, as listed on the MIM program's curriculum page.
+More information is available throughout this handbook.

 College of Information Studies Graduate Student Services

 Jeff Waters Dustin Smith

-Manager, Graduate Student Services Academic Advisor
+Interim Director, Graduate Operations Academic Advisor

-Patuxent 2106 Patuxent 2106F
+Hornbake 0217 Hombake 0217

 jwaters@umd.edu dsmith49@umd.edu